 In Northern Ireland, you must pre-notify the NIEA at least 72 hours and not more than one month before any hazardous waste leaves your site.
 You do this by filling in a consignment note

-In Scotland, you must pre-notify SEPA before special waste leaves your site if it is a single movement of waste or the first in a series of movements.
-You do this by completing parts A and B of the pre-notification sheet of a consignment note.
-The pre-notification sheet must be delivered to SEPA at least 72 hours and not more than one month before special waste is moved within Scotland, or imported into Scotland from England or Wales.
+If you do need to pre-notoify SEPA you do this by completing parts A and B of the pre-notification sheet of a consignment note.
+The pre-notification sheet must be delivered to SEPA at least 72 hours, and not more than one month, before special waste is moved out of Scotland, or imported into Scotland from England or Wales.

 Some hazardous/special waste movements are exempt from pre-notification.
 The exemption will apply to you if: